Growing up in Atlanta, with extended family who lived far north of the city, I was blessed with so many great Georgia Christmas memories.

 The park is home to a monument that’s dedicated to honoring the service and sacrifice of all the military veterans who have served our country.

-Starting in late November each year, this all-American attraction offers a 2-mile drive featuring over a million twinkling Christmas lights.
-They include animated displays, two drive-thru tunnels, and a 1/4-mile devoted to the various branches of the US military.
+Starting in late November each year, this all-American attraction offers an almost 2-mile drive featuring over 2 million twinkling Christmas lights.
+They include animated displays, a drive-thru tunnel, and a 1/4-mile devoted to the various branches of the US military.

 Tickets are $20 per car, and a portion of the proceeds are donated to various non-profits, including CRPA Play it Forward, Papa’s Pantry, and Veterans of Cherokee County.